Browse this website Close this menu

 Beeston & Chilwell - World War Two

-The memorial was unveiled on 21 May 1921 by Colonel Sir Launcelot Rolleston K.C.B.
-D.S.O. to commemorate the 170 men of Beeston who died serving in the armed forces during the First World War.
-Additional inscriptions were added in 1945 to honour 105 local citizens killed during World War Two.
+The cross was unveiled on 21 May 1921 to commemorate Beeston men and women who died as a result of the First World War.
+Additional inscriptions were added in 1945 to honour local citizens killed during World War Two.

 • In grateful memory of those who gave their lives in the Great War 1914 – 1918